Naval Air Station Joint Reserve Base Fort Worth: Naval Air Station Fort Worth

-The base retained the name Carswell Air Force Base until 1993.
-At that time, the Base Realignment and Closure (BRAC) Commission decided to relocate assets from Naval Air Station Dallas, which had also been marked for closure by BRAC, to Carswell Air Force Base.
-Recommissioned on 1 October 1994 as Naval Air Station Joint Reserve Base Fort Worth (but also retaining the name Carswell Field), two Marine Corps Reserve aviation squadrons and a small contingent of Navy personnel had permanently relocated at that time and all moves were completed by 1998.
+The base retained the name Carswell Air Force Base until 1993, when the BRAC Commission decided to move assets from Naval Air Station Dallas, which had also been marked for closure by BRAC, to Carswell.
+Recommissioned on 1 October 1994 as Naval Air Station Joint Reserve Base Fort Worth (but also retaining the name Carswell Field), two Marine Corps Reserve aviation squadrons and a small contingent of Navy personnel had permanently moved at that time and all moves were completed by 1998.

 On September 20, 2009, the airfield was used as a refueling stop for the Shuttle Carrier Aircraft (SCA) piggybacking the Space Shuttle Discovery back to the Kennedy Space Center (KSC) from Amarillo after STS-128.
-The short hops between refueling the SCA were due to the heavy payload still inside the orbiter, specifically the Leonardo (ISS module) that carried wastes from the International Space Station.
-After refueling, the tandem flew to Barksdale Air Force Base, using most of the runway.
+The refueling was required by the orbiter's heavy payload, the Leonardo (ISS module) that carried wastes from the International Space Station.
+The tandem continued on to Barksdale Air Force Base, using most of the runway.
 This was the last flight of a Space Shuttle between Edwards Air Force Base and Kennedy Space Center; all of the remaining landings of the Shuttle were at KSC.

 Naval Air Station Fort Worth Joint Reserve Base, part of Navy Installation Command's Navy Region Southeast, is a joint defense facility which plays a pivotal role in training and equipping air crews and aviation ground support personnel.
 The Navy Fort Worth "team" ensures reservists receive quality training in preparation for mobilization readiness; here to serve the reservists, tenants, and surrounding communities while accomplishing its primary purpose of defense readiness for the United States.